Introduction

 Background

-India's first standalone mediation law — the Mediation Act, 2023 — was enacted on 14 September 2023 (No. 32 of 2023).
+India's first standalone mediation law — the Mediation Act, 2023 (No. 32 of 2023) — received Presidential assent on 15 September 2023 (Gazette of India dated 15 Sep 2023).
 Before this, mediation was only partially covered under the Arbitration and Conciliation Act 1996 and the Civil Procedure Code (Order XXXII-A).
 The 2023 Act repositions mediation as a primary dispute resolution mechanism.

 Key Provisions